BaseSwap (BSWAP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 BaseSwap Historical Price

-According to the latest data gathered on BaseSwap live price page, the current price of BaseSwap is 0.133117USD.
-The circulating supply of BaseSwap(BSWAP) is 7.21M BSWAP , giving it a market capitalization of $959.60K.
+According to the latest data gathered on BaseSwap live price page, the current price of BaseSwap is 0.154682USD.
+The circulating supply of BaseSwap(BSWAP) is 7.21M BSWAP , giving it a market capitalization of $1.12M.

 The BaseSwap Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BSWAP based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.